-It also found that a handful of states do not operate any form of data warehouse where educators, parents, and other stakeholders can turn to monitor testing progress and trends in schools.
+The study also found that a number of states do not operate any form of data warehouse where educators, parents, and other stakeholders can turn to monitor testing progress and trends in schools.

-Thirty states received only partial scores on this indicator, while five statesNebraska, New Mexico, Wyoming, Hawaii, and Iowascored a zero, meaning they make no such data available or the data are available only for a single year.
-Full scores were reserved for states that supply multiyear data, including item-response information and student performance figures broken out demographically.
+Thirty states scored just 1 point on this indicator, while five statesNebraska, New Mexico, Wyoming, Hawaii, and Iowascored a zero, meaning they make no such data available or the data are available only for a single year.
+Two-point scores were reserved for those states that supplied multiyear data that include item-response information and student performance figures broken out demographically.